coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "A \/ B" := (or A B).

 Clearly, an expression such as :g:`forall A:Prop, True /\ A \/ A \/ False`
 is ambiguous.
-To tell the Coq parser how to interpret the expression, a priority between the symbols ``/\`` and ``\/`` has to be given.
+To tell the Rocq parser how to interpret the expression, a priority between the symbols ``/\`` and ``\/`` has to be given.
 Assume for instance that we want conjunction to bind more than disjunction.
 This is expressed by assigning a precedence level to each